canonical/mongodb-operator/documentation/tutorial.md

 ## Deploy Charmed MongoDB
-To deploy Charmed MongoDB, fetch the charm from [Charmhub](https://charmhub.io/mongodb?channel=dpe/edge) and deploy it to your model:
+To deploy Charmed MongoDB, all you need to do is run the following command, which will fetch the charm from [Charmhub](https://charmhub.io/mongodb?channel=dpe/edge) and deploy it to your model:
 ```shell
 juju deploy mongodb --channel dpe/edge
 ```

 Juju will now fetch Charmed MongoDB and begin deploying it to the LXD cloud.
-This process can take several minutes depending on how provisioned your machine is.
+This process can take several minutes depending on how provisioned (RAM, CPU,etc) your machine is.
 You can track the progress by running:
 ```shell
 watch -c juju status --color
 ```

-This will show charmed MongoDB along with its current status and other helpful information.
+This command is useful for checking the state of Charmed MongoDB and gathering information about the machines hosting Charmed MongoDB.
+The command shows the status of Charmed MongoDB along with other helpful information (IP addresses, ports, state, etc).
+The command updates the status of Charmed MongoDB every couple of second and as the application starts you can watch the status and messages of Charmed MongoDB change.
 Wait until the application is ready, when it is ready `watch -c juju status --color` will show
 ```
 Every 2.0s: juju status --color                                                                                         ip-172-31-11-104: Fri Dec  2 11:24:30 2022